About Us

 Umu Igbo Unite (UIU), was founded in 2005 in Atlanta, Georgia by the D.I.
 Anadu and J.C.
 Okpukpara families

 Umu Igbo Unite (UIU), was founded in 2005 in Atlanta, Georgia by the D.I.
 Anadu and J.C.
 Okpukpara families.
 The motivation behind UIU’s birth was to address the lack of a structured network that catered to the specific cultural, professional, and social needs of a first-generation Igbo Americans and the greater Diaspora.
-Since its inception, UIU has grown to over 5,000 members nationwide with 14 active chapters: Atlanta, Austin, Bay Area, Chicago, Dallas, Detroit, DMV (Washington D.C., Maryland, Virginia), Houston, Los Angeles, New England, North Carolina, Tri-State (NY, NJ, CT), Wisconsin and Toronto, Canada.
+Since its inception, UIU has grown to over 5,000 members nationwide with 15 active chapters: Atlanta, Austin, Bay Area, Chicago, Dallas, Detroit, DMV (Washington D.C., Maryland, Virginia), Houston, Los Angeles, New England, North Carolina, Phoenix, Tri-State (NY, NJ, CT), Wisconsin and Toronto, Canada.

 Umu Igbo Unite (UIU) Corporation is a community-as-a-service non-profit 501(c)(3) organization.
 We are the premiere network of Igbo Americans and an organization that positively impacts the diaspora, Nigeria, and the continent of Africa.
 This is accomplished through four pillars: